Charles Onyeabor: Career

 In March 2024, Onyeabor released "Black or White" featuring Luna, the lead single for his sophomore album, described by Afrocritik as an anthem for unity and love.
 He followed "Black or White" with "Fine Girl" which expresses appreciation to women.
 He followed it with "Money Talks" where he tackled societal ills.
 In August 2024, Onyeabor performed at Kwaku Festival in Amsterdam, the same month he released "The Future of Africa, a track which comprises elements of soul and reggae that pays tribute to the unique characteristics of Africa.
 He followed it with "I'm Human" released later that same month.

 The following month, he released his sophomore studio album, Onyekachi, a 10-track project that explores futuristic themes, personal stories, and cultural reflections.
-In September 21st of that same year, he performed at Ruger's Europe Tour in Bologna, Italy where he was the only supporting and opening act.
+In September 21st of that same year, he performed at Ruger's Europe Tour in Bologna, Italy, where he was the only supporting and opening act.

 In November 2024, Onyeabor released Ifenkili.
-The following year in January of 2025 Onyeabor released "Fall Like Rain" featuring Rex Ajc with singles "Victory", "Victory (Techno Version)" and "As e Dey Play e Dey Show" released the following month.
+In January 2025, Onyeabor released "Fall Like Rain" featuring Rex Ajc with singles "Victory", "Victory (Techno Version)" and "As e Dey Play e Dey Show" released the following month.
 "The Can't Quench My Fire", "Premium Enjoyment" featuring Justin Onyeabor and "Ifeoma" featuring Abolaji Collins were released in June.
 His 3rd studio album Ifenkili (The EP) was released in March 2025 under his own label, Rapid Groove Records the same year he was interviewed by BBC Igbo where he discussed his journey as an artiste and his father's legacy.

-In July 2025, Charles Onyeabor made his sophomore debut at the Sanremo Rock & Trend tour final in Hard Rock Cafe in Florence, Italy.